RyanJones999/frameworks_and_languages_module/server/README.md

 2. The server should now be accessible at `http://localhost:8000`.

-3. To stop the container, simply exit the interactive terminal or use `Ctrl + C` in your terminal.
+3. To stop the container, use `Ctrl + C` in the terminal.

 ## Testing the Server